github-education-resources/classroom/README.md

 To obtain your GitHub User ID for the `NON_STAFF_GITHUB_ADMIN_IDS` field, go to `https://api.github.com/users/your_username`

 ### Testing environment variables
-If you make a functionality change you might need to write some additional test cases - in order to do this the test values in the .env file must be filled in.
+If you want to make a functionality change to the application you will need to write tests to accompany that change.
+In order to do this, the test values in the .env file must be filled in.

 Classroom for GitHub uses [VCR](https://github.com/vcr/vcr) for recording and playing back API fixtures during test runs.
 These cassettes (fixtures) are part of the Git project in the `spec/support/cassettes` folder.
 If you're not recording new cassettes you can run the specs with existing cassettes with: